AnjaConev/about/content/authors/admin/_index.md

 highlight_name: true
 ---

 Anja Conev is a PhD candidate at the Computer Science Department of Rice University.
-Her research interests include applied artificial intelligence and machine learning in the context structural computational biology, drug design and immunoinformatics.
+Her research interests include applied artificial intelligence and machine learning in the context of structural computational biology, drug design and immunoinformatics.
 {style="text-align: justify;"}